Skip to content

 sudo nmap -p "$PORTS" -sC -sV -O TARGET

-What is the Nmap Scripting Engine (NSE)?
-NSE runs Lua scripts for advanced discovery, version detection, vulnerability checks and brute forcing.
-Scripts are grouped into categories (default, safe, vuln, intrusive, …) and run via --script, e.g. sudo nmap --script vuln TARGET.
+NSE lets Nmap run Lua scripts for advanced discovery, version detection, vulnerability checks and brute forcing.
+Scripts are grouped into categories such as default, safe, vuln and intrusive, and run via --script, for example "sudo nmap --script vuln TARGET".

-What does filtered mean, and how is it different from closed? closed means the port is reachable but nothing is listening. filtered means a firewall dropped the probe, so Nmap can’t tell open from closed.
-Filtered almost always means a firewall — re-probe with -Pn, a trusted source port (-g 53), or an ACK scan (-sA).
+"closed" means the port is reachable and the host replied, but no application is listening. "filtered" means a firewall or filter dropped the probe, so Nmap cannot tell whether the port is open or closed.
+Filtered almost always indicates a firewall; re-probe with -Pn, a trusted source port, or an ACK scan.